atoum/atoum/README.markdown

 	?>

-### Étape 3 : Exécutez votre test en ligne de commande
+### Step 3 : Run your test with the commandline

-Lancer votre terminal et exécutez l'instruction suivante :
+Launch your terminal and run the following command :

 	# php path/to/test/file[enter]

-Vous devez obtenir le résultat suivant, ou équivalent :
+You should get the following result, or something equivalent :

 	> Atoum version XXX by Frédéric Hardy.
 	Error: Unattended exception: Tested class 'vendor\project\helloWorld' does not exist for test class 'vendor\project\tests\units\helloWorld'

-### Étape 4 : Écrivez la classe correspondant à votre test
+### Step 4 : Write the class corresponding to you test

-À nouveau à l'aide de votre éditeur favori, créez le fichier `path/to/project/classes/helloWorld.php` et ajoutez-y le code suivant :
+Using again your preferred text editor, create the file `path/to/project/classes/helloWorld.php` and add the following code :

 	<?php